iamsarthakk/Dashboard/README.md

 # Dashboard
-A simple Angular dashboard frontend with Spring Boot Backend using MySQL Databse
+A simple Angular dashboard frontend with Spring Boot Backend using MySQL Database